ian-h-chamberlain/ian-h-chamberlain.github.io/content/_index.md

 In my spare time, I enjoy playing video games (of course), snowboarding, and playing [ultimate](https://en.wikipedia.org/wiki/Ultimate_(sport)).
-In the same spirit of hacking and customization that I learned to love about open-source and software development, I also enjoy homebrewing beer!
+In the same spirit of hacking and endless customization that I learned to love about open-source and software development, I also enjoy homebrewing beer!